Stone Jayhawk

 Sigler Family Aging Scholars Program

-(BSW and MSW students) The Sigler Family Aging Scholars Program aims to develop the next generation of leaders in the field of gerontological social work by offering an innovative, individualized, and community-engaged learning opportunity to Bachelor's and Master’s students in the University of Kansas School of Social Welfare who demonstrate a passion for serving older adults through multi-level gerontology practice, policy, and research.
+(BSW and MSW students) The Sigler Family Aging Scholars Program aims to develop the next generation of leaders in the field of gerontological social work by offering an innovative, individualized, and community-engaged learning opportunity to students who demonstrate a passion for serving older adults.

 3 students walking in front of Fraiser